eclipse-ecsp/uidam-user-management/README.md

    5. \c uidam_management;
    6. Check all schema exists in db - \dn
    7. Create schema - CREATE SCHEMA IF NOT EXISTS uidam;
-5. Steps to create schema in case db already exists:
+4. Steps to create schema in case db already exists but schema is not exist:
    1. Check all schema exists in db - \dn
    2. Create schema - CREATE SCHEMA IF NOT EXISTS uidam;
-6. When the application is run, Liquibase will take care of creating tables in the schema and populating with default data.
+5. When the application is run, Liquibase will take care of creating tables in the schema and populating with default data.

 #### Build